If you’re like us, you LOVE firearms.

 So, why does it drive us so crazy to hear people refer to a Class 3 License or, even worse, a Class 3 firearm?
 First, it is inaccurate.
 Second, that firearm was made by a Class 2 SOT or imported by a Class 1 SOT before it was in the Class 3 SOT’s hands to sell.
 But, it’s never called a Class 2 (or Class 1) firearm.

-So, yes, many people call it a Class 3 License, but now you know that it’s really an FFL that became a Class 3 SOT.
+So, yes, many people call it a Class 3 License, but now you know that it’s really someone (some company) that has an FFL that became a Class 3 SOT.
+And the firearm is an NFA firearm that happens to be sold by a Class 3 SOT (but it could also be sold by a Class 2 SOT).

-Ok, a better section title is “How do you become a Class 3 SOT?”
+Ok, as we learned above, a better section title is “How do you become a Class 3 SOT?”

 First, you need to get your FFL.
 It’s a lot easier than you might think to get an FFL (if you set it up the right way) and you can stay out of trouble with the ATF if you know what you’re doing.
 Also, we bet that an FFL costs a lot less than you think.